NitorCreations/nameless-deploy-tools/docs/commands.md

 and deploys template.yaml or template.bicep with the azure cli referencing the parameter file If pre_deploy.sh and post_deploy.sh exist and are executable in the subcompoent directory, they will be executed before and after the deployment, respectively.
+Similarly, if a readable pre_deploy_source.sh exists in the subcompoent directory, it will be sourced before the deployment to enable things like activating a python venv.

 positional arguments:
   component   the component directory where the azure directory is